Depression and Bipolar Support Alliance

 Always tell each health professional who

-treats you that you are taking lithium carbonate.
+treats you that you are taking lithium.
 Taking certain medicines can

 interfere with the amount of lithium in your blood.
 Some medicines can cause